Mitigation and Support

 Sometimes you may not be able to make your deadline due to unexpected circumstances.
 This may be an illness or family or personal emergency.
 Don’t worry there are two routes of mitigation which can support you extending the deadline.

-This will give you an extension of a 72 hours (3 days), you can self-certify this via ELE2.
+This will give you an extension of 7 days, you can self-certify this via ELE2.

-This can be done once per assignment and up to four times over an academic year.
+This can be done once per assessment and up to four times during the academic year.

 You can submit this request either before the deadline or up to 24 hours after the deadline.

-You may not be able to submit your evidence-free extension if:
+You may not be able to submit your evidence-free extension through the 'add extension button' if:

-• You have already received an evidence-based extension.
+- You have already received an evidence-based extension for this assessment.

 If you want to change your mind and you have submitted to the original deadline, remember to contact your Hub, and withdraw this extension.
 Or else it counts to one of your four extensions.

-This route of mitigation is for those assignments that require more than 72 hour extension or you have used your 4 evidence free extensions.
+This route of mitigation is for those assignments that require an assessment extension of more than one week (7 days, including weekends) and/or you have used your 4 evidence free extensions.
 There are two types of evidence-based mitigation.
 These are:

 This type of extension is up to one- or two-weeks extra time to complete a coursework assessment.

-If you have already used a 72-hour extension, this will be included within a standard extension time.
+If you have already used a 7-day extension, this will be included within a standard extension time.

 This is when an assessment or exam is delayed to the next assessment period.